zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 [end of dialogue]

 Kadir begins our dialogue by saying, “Stop that!”
 “St op that” means stop doing what you are doing.
 “Stop snickering!” he says.
 “To sn icker” (snicker) means to laugh quietly, but in a mean way when you’re making fu n of someone else.
 We sometimes use this verb for children who are laughing at other children, being mean to them.
 “Gabriel Voltaire is an author of gre at acclaim,” Kadir says.
 They’re listening to a speech by Gabriel Voltaire; he’s an “author,” a writer of great acclaim.
-“Great acclaim” means very famous for doin g something well, someone who people have praised.
+“Great acclaim” means very famous for doing something well, someone who people have praised.
 He says, “You should sho w a little reverence.”
 “Reverence” is another word for respect, adm iration.
 It’s usually something we use when talking about God, showing reveren ce to God.
 But it can also be used to mean to show serious respect to someon e who is very important or very famous and deserves our respect.

 Melissa says, “Yes, but he seems to have a bad case of stage f right,” he seems to be afraid of giving a speech.
 Melissa says, “I know it’s an honor to hear him speak, but it’s hard to show reverence when the man is swea ting like a pig!”
 To say something is “an honor” means that it is something yo u should be thankful for, something that you should be proud of usually becau se you have done something good or admirable.
 In this case, “it’s an hon or to hear him speak,” means that Melissa should be grateful – should be than kful for this rare opportunity.
 She says, “it’s hard to show reverence when the man (Gabriel) is sweating like a pig!”
 “To sweat” means to have water t hat is coming out of your skin because you’re hot, or perhaps because you’re nervous.
 In the case of Gabriel giving his speech, he’s very nervous, so he’s sweating  like a pig.
 The idea is that pigs sweat a lot; they may or may not, but that’s the expression.
 “To sweat like a pig” means to sweat a lot.